UMich-CURLY/GCNv2_SLAM/README.md

 # GCNv2 SLAM

+## Modified version:
+First, great thanks to GCNv2 SLAM team for providing this feature extraction method.
+But because the dependency of this repo is out-dated, I made some modification for future users.

+New features:
+1. Updated OpenCV dependency to support OpenCV 4.
+2. Created a docker image that can be used directly to support GCNv2_SLAM.
+See docker/ folder for more details.

+Users may then follow the original README statement to build and execute GCNv2_SLAM without worrying about dependency issues!

 ## Introduction
 GCNv2 is a high-throughput variant of the Geometric Correspondence Network for performing RGB-D SLAM online on embedded platforms.
 We trained the binary descriptor in the same format with ORB (32 bytes) for the convenience of integration.
 In this implementation, we evaluate the motion estimation using a system built on top the [ORB-SLAM2], (https://github.com/raulmur/ORB_SLAM2).
 Thanks to the robustness of ORB-SLAM2, our system is able to achive reliable tracking perfomance on our drone platform in real-time.